physicalrobot/vikalpaWebsite/_projects/theofferingpart1.md

 ![alt text](/assets/img/projects/TheOffering.png)

 King Kubera thought he knew.
 It wasn't until he almost lost everything that he realized how wrong he was.
 He had accumulated an enormous amount of wealth and was incredibly full of himself because of it.
 He was filled with so much ego that he believed himself qualified to host a banquet for the gods themselves.
-The king believed that by impressing the divine with his material luxury they will come to think more highly of him.
+The king believed that by impressing them with his material luxury they will come to think more highly of him.

 Surprisingly, Shiva accepted the invitation, but only to teach the ambitious king a lesson.
 Instead of all of them going, he sent his son Lord Ganesha in their place.
 Although Kubera was surprised to find only the young Ganesha arrive, they began the feast delighted nonetheless.
 Very quickly, things began to take a turn when Ganesha's appetite started to grow exponentially.
 Everything that came into the dining room was eaten without a moment to spare.
 The once wealthy King began to feel a lot less powerful as Ganesha continued to eat without any satisfaction in sight.
 Disheveled and scared, the King ran to Shiva for help before Ganesha's voracious appetite plunged his kingdom into famine.
 Shiva smiled and gave Kubera a small bowl of rice, telling the frightened king to offer this instead.
 When Kubera hurried back and offered Ganesh the bowl of rice, the young elephant-headed god immediately smiled and became completely satisfied.